 This activity is approved for the following credit: AMA PRA Category 1 Credit™.
 Other health care professionals will receive a certificate of attendance confirming the number of contact hours commensurate with the extent of participation in this activity.

 Category 1 CME Credit

-The University of Pittsburgh School of Medicine designates this live activity for a maximum of 11.25 AMA PRA Category 1 CreditsTM.
+The University of Pittsburgh School of Medicine designates this live activity for a maximum of 11.25 AMA PRA Category 1 CreditsTM for the Phoenix and New Orleans locations and a maximum of 9.75 AMA PRA Category 1 CreditsTM for the Amelia Island location.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This course has been approved for National Association of Medical Staff Services (NAMSS) for up to 11 hours of continuing education credit(s).
+This course has been approved for National Association of Medical Staff Services (NAMSS) for up to 11 hours of continuing education credit(s) for the Phoenix and New Orleans locations and 9.75 credits for the Amelia Island location.
 Accreditation of this educational content in no way implies endorsement or sponsorship by NAMSS.

 Presenter Disclosure Statement

 In accordance with the Accreditation Council for Continuing Medical Education requirements on disclosure, information about relationships of presenters with commercial interests (if any) will be included in materials distributed at the time of the conference.